robotics-upo/Radar_experiments/README.md

 - raposa_marker: https://github.com/robotics-upo/upo_markers
 - odom_to_tf:  https://github.com/robotics-upo/odom_to_tf

-You can downlaod the repository and execute ```./scripts/install_fusion_dependencies.sh``` from the source directory of a catkin workspace.
-It will install APT packages and downlaod necessary repos to avoid doing it manually.
+You can download the repository and execute ```./scripts/install_fusion_dependencies.sh``` from the source directory of a catkin workspace.
+It will install APT packages and download the necessary repos to avoid doing it manually.
 In addition it asks you if you want to download the dataset.

-Once you download our dataset into your home folder, you can launch the main an experiment as follows:
+Once you download our dataset into your home folder into the folder "radar_fusion_bags", you can launch the main an experiment as follows:

 ```
 roslaunch radar_experiments localize_with_gt.launch gt_filename:=stats_radar.txt localize_method:=fusion